 Egyptian giant crocodile mummy is full of surprises

-The three-metre-long mummified Egyptian 'giant crocodile', one of the finest animal mummies in the Dutch National Museum of Antiquities (Rijksmuseum van Oudheden), turns out to be literally filled with surprises.
-Examination of detailed new 3D CT scans has led to the conclusion that, besides the two crocodiles previously spotted inside the wrappings, the mummy also contains dozens of individually wrapped baby crocodiles.
+The three-metre mummified Egyptian ‘giant crocodile’, one of the finest animal mummies in the National Museum of Antiquities, turns out to be literally filled with surprises.
+Examination of detailed new 3D CT scans has led to the conclusion that, besides the two crocodiles previously detected inside the wrappings, the mummy contains dozens of individually wrapped baby crocodiles.

-This is an exceptional discovery: there are only a few known crocodile mummies of this kind anywhere in the world.
-Starting on 18 November, museum visitors can perform an interactive virtual autopsy on the crocodile mummy and the mummy of an Egyptian priest.
+This is an extraordinary discovery: there are only a few known crocodile mummies of this kind anywhere in the world.
+Museum visitors can perform an interactive virtual autopsy on the crocodile mummy and the mummy of an Egyptian priest.
 On a large touch screen, they can examine the mummies layer by layer, learning about their age, physical features, and the mummification process.
 The amulets placed inside the linen wrappings with the mummies can also be examined in detail and from all sides in 3D.

 Virtual autopsy in museum galleries

 A new scan of the large crocodile mummy was recently performed at the Academic Medical Centre (AMC) in Amsterdam.
-An earlier CT scan in 1996 had shown that there are two juvenile crocodiles inside a mummy that looks like one large crocodile.
-The Swedish company Interspectral, which specializes in high-tech interactive 3D visualizations, has converted the results of the new scan into a spectacular 3D application and thus detected the dozens of baby crocodiles.
+An earlier CT scan in 1996 had revealed two juvenile crocodiles inside a mummy, with the appearance of one large crocodile.
+The Swedish company Interspectral, which specialises in high-tech interactive 3D visualisations, converted the results of the new scan into a spectacular 3D application that revealed the dozens of baby crocodiles.

 A reference to new life after death?

-The museum’s curators are excited about this remarkable find: "What was intended as a tool for museum visitors, has yet produced new scientific insights.
-When we started work on this project, we weren't really expecting any new discoveries.
+The museum’s curators are excited about this remarkable find: ‘What was initially intended as a tool for museum visitors has led to new scientific insights.
+When we started work on this project, we weren’t really expecting any new discoveries.
 After all, the mummy had already been scanned.
-It was a big surprise that so many baby crocodiles could be detected with high-tech 3D scans and this interactive visualization."
+When we detected so many baby crocodiles, using high-tech 3D scans and this interactive visualisation, we were astonished.’